areaDetector/ADPluginEdge/README.md

   Likewise, a horizontal line is drawn midway between the top and bottom edges of the image.

+- PVs

+  LowThreshold        Lower values increase the sensitivity of the detector LowThreshold_RBV    Read back value

+  ThresholdRatio      Sets the size of the hysteresis of the edge detector (2 to 3 are reasonable) ThresholdRatio_RBV  Read back value

+  TopPixel            Location of the first edge from the top measured in pixels from the top edge TopEdgeFound        Indicates that a top edge was found  (0 = No, 1 = Yes) BottomPixel         Location of the first edge from the bottom measured in pixels from the top edge BottomEdgeFound     Indicates that a bottom edge was found (0 = 0, 1 = Yes) VerticalCenter      Average of TopPixel and BottomPixel VerticalSize        Difference between BottomPixel and TopPixel VerticalFound       Indicates that both a top pixel and a bottom pixel were found and they are not the same

+  LeftPixel           Location of the first edge from the left measured in pixels from the left edge LeftEdgeFound       Indicates that a left edge was found (0 = No, 1 = Yes) RightPixel          Location of the first edge from the right measured in pixels from the left edge RightEdgeFound      Indicates that a right edge was found (0 = No, 1 = Yes) HorizontalCenter    Average of the LeftPixel and RightPixel HorizontalSize      Difference between RightPixel and LeftPixel HorizontalFound     Indicates that both a left pixel and a right pixel were found and they are not the same

 - Release notes.

   For this implementation the image must be 8 bit monochromatic.